kanidm/kanidm/kanidm_book/src/ldap.md

 * The '\*' and '+' operators can not be used in conjuction with attribute lists in searches.

-These decisions were made to make the path as simple and effective as possible, relying more on the kanidm query and filter system than attempting to generate a tree-like representation of data.
+These decisions were made to make the path as simple and effective as possible, relying more on the Kanidm query and filter system than attempting to generate a tree-like representation of data.
 As almost all clients can use filters for entry selection we don't believe this is a limitation for consuming applications.